FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 Item george { "George", 40 };
 ```

-Move the data into a container e.g. `constexpr std::array`, not a vector or map.
+Move the data into a container e.g. `constexpr std::initializer_list`, not a vector or map.

 Container elements are typically value, array, pair, tuple, or a defined struct.
 Pair and tuple should only be used for very short lived data, such as this case: